Padmini Prakash

-Padmini Prakash is a trans woman who is a news anchor, actor and transgender rights activist.
-She made history by becoming the first Indian trans person to be a news anchor in the Tamil channel Lotus News Channel on 15 August 2014.
+Padmini Prakash is an Indian news anchor, actress and transgender rights activist.
+She became the first openly trans person to work as a news anchor in India when she joined the Tamil channel Lotus News Channel on 15 August 2014.

 Early life and education

 Padmini was born into a conservative Tamil family in Coimbatore, Tamil Nadu.
 Padmini was disowned by her family who rejected her gender identity, at the age of 13.
 She left her home at age 16, and has not been in contact with her family since then.
 After leaving home, she was supported by her cousin Prakash.
 She completed her school education and applied for a distance-learning correspondence course for a Bachelor's degree in Commerce, which she was forced to drop out of after her second year due to financial setbacks as well discrimination and bullying for her gender identity.

 Padmini transitioned in 2004, and married her husband Nagraj Prakash in the same year.
 Nagraj Prakash is her cousin, whose family had taken her in when she was forced to leave her family home.
 The couple have adopted a son Jaya together.
 She was encouraged by her husband, a goldsmith, to complete her education.
 He wanted her to become an IAS officer, but could not fulfil that dream due to their financial setbacks.